Skip to main content

 20200518-012539-407f7a758: digest: sha256:2ed41f543da49d1504fc3994efd107d8a4034dee753731f3073f885cfcf02bed size: 7819

-In the example above, girish is my docker hub username and lamp-multidb is the repository name.
-The build command will build the Dockerfile locally and push the resulting image to Docker Hub with a tagged timestamp (as you can see from the output above).
+In the example above, girish is the Docker Hub username and lamp-multidb is the repository name.
+The build command builds the Dockerfile locally and pushes the resulting image to Docker Hub with a tagged timestamp.

 Install app